• Mashup Score: 0

 • Mashup Score: 5

-Heart of Cardio - 7 month(s) ago
+Heart of Cardio - 1 year(s) ago

 earn up to 13.25 cme/ce credits At the 4th Annual Going Back to the Heart of Cardiology, we’ll explore the latest advancements in Cardiology, from Heart Failure, Atherosclerosis and Thrombosis to Cardiometabolic Disease, Arrythmia Management and Valvular Heart Disease, on top of other urgent issues for practitioners.
 This 3-day meeting provides interactive presentations, Q & As, panel discussions and networking opportunities.
 In addition to the scientific sessions, there will be informative Bonus Presentat